shorterzakhena/Linux-System-Administration-User-Management-Lab/README.md

 **Step 9: Configure File Permissions**

-I configured the files so the owner could read and write, the group could read, and other users would have no access.
+Configured the files so the owner could read and write, the group could read, and other users would have no access.

 sudo chmod 640 company/IT/network.txt
 sudo chmod 640 company/HR/employees.txt
 sudo chmod 640 company/Finance/budget.txt

-I verified the permissions:
+Verified the permissions:

 ls -l company/*/*

 **Step 10: Practice Package Management**

-I updated the Ubuntu package list:
+Updated the Ubuntu package list:

 sudo apt update

-I installed the **tree** package:
+Installed the **tree** package:

 sudo apt install tree

-I used **tree** to display the project directory structure:
+Used **tree** to display the project directory structure:

 tree company

 **Step 11: Practice System Administration Commands**

-I used several Linux commands to view system information:
+Used several Linux commands to view system information:

 whoami
 hostname